-The mission of Journey School is educating K-8 students in Southern California by offering Waldorf educational methods in a public school setting.
+The mission of Journey School is to educate K-8 students in Southern California, guided by the Core Principles of Public Waldorf Education, in a public school setting.
 Journey School is dedicated to the optimal development of the intellect, social-emotional well-being, and physical capabilities of each student by artistically presenting core academic subjects.
 Journey School will enable each student to read, write, speak, and calculate with clarity and precision.
 Furthermore, students will have the ability to think imaginatively and creatively, and become self-motivated, competent, life-long learners.

 What is Journey?